YellLabs/yellfabric/README.md

 1. Move individual project variables like hostnames out to `.ini` files.
 We shouldn't have to re-tag the project when we add more frontend nodes.
 1. Tidy up tempdir after Java deployments.
 1. Abort if rsync skips any source files.
-1. Argument for turning on DEBUG mode in Django deployments.
 1. Possibly the same for increasing log verbosity in Java deployments.
 1. Check presence of WSGI file before touching.
 Will catch naming issues.
 1. Change pip(1) log location.